 A couple more hours plod later and we were at the foot of the West Face, from where we intended to climb a short snow lead and sidle a rocky ledge to reach the South West Ridge at a point above a series of small rock bluffs.
 Before heading up we needed to get out of the wind, which had been blowing a stiff breeze all morning, and got a brew going under the bothy bag.
 Half a litre of hot Raro and a Gu later and we both felt a million bucks.

 We charged up the ridge with great enthusiasm, despite each advancing step revealing poorer prospects for the conditions in the crux couloir at the top of the ridge.
 The snow was becoming firmer and the final 300m vertical to the couloir was bulletproof, dinner-plating ice of a type I’ve never really encountered on such a low angled (40-45 degrees) snowslope.
 By the time we got to the couloir our calves were shot and it was clear that the rope was coming out for the crux pitch.
 A belay anchor of bomber wires was the only redeeming feature of a fairly messy pitch which Gemma led with confidence.
-The choice was between a 5m vertical unprotected smear of aerated ice, or, to the left, a tricky little mantle off a steep piece of ice onto a verglassed slab.
+The choice was between a 5m vertical unprotected smear of aerated ice, or, to the right, a tricky little mantle off a steep piece of ice onto a verglassed slab.
 The latter option was the go, and after one really quite committing move, Gemma was up and into easier slab and ice terrain above.

 We kept the rope on, doing a couple of easy pitches and some simulclimbing up the 40-50 degree slopes to the NW ridge.
 I’ve never pitched such low angle terrain before, but the ice above the crux was bullet hard on top and suspiciously hollow underneath – probably the whole lot will detach with some decent sun.
 The few ice screws and rock gear we carried (we had 3 medium cams and 6 wires, which was about right) were put to good use – but with different snow conditions it would have been a walk in the park!